-1. What is Local SEO for Nail Salons?
+1. What is Local SEO for a Nail Salon?

 1.1.
 Understanding Local SEO

-Local SEO (Search Engine Optimization) is a digital marketing strategy to increase a business’s visibility in local search results.
-Unlike traditional SEO, local SEO targets customers searching for services within a specific geographic area.
-When someone searches for “nail salon near me”, local SEO helps your salon appear prominently.
+Local SEO is a process of improving a website to increase a business’s visibility in local search results.
+Local SEO targets customers who are searching for services in a specific geographic area.
+When someone searches for “nearby nail salons,” Local SEO will help your salon appear in a prominent position.

-• Google Business Profile: A complete and accurate profile.
+- Improve your Google Business Profile: A profile with complete and accurate information..

 1.2.
 Why Nail Salons Need Local SEO for Business Growth